-I guess I don’t often write about my life, about things that are personal.
+I don’t often write about my life.
 Mostly it’s about ideas and concepts and frameworks.
-But this is my life.
-Some of these words have been on my mind for a while now.
-To anyone from Lebanon, or from Israel, who reads this… I hope you’re doing well, that you and your family are safe, that things might be better for your kids than they have been of late.
+But some of these words have been on my mind for a while now.
+To anyone from Lebanon, or from Israel, who reads this… I hope you’re doing well, that you and your family are safe, that the next generation might have it better than the last.

 For a long time, I thought that I could remain neutral with regard to the Middle East wars.

 Though my parents are from Virginia, I was raised for 18 years in Beirut.
-I went to school with Lebanese classmates, studied in the Lebanese curriculum (/baccalaureate), took the infamous Brevet exam in French and Arabic, which includes the official Lebanese courses of civics, geography, and history.
-My childhood nickname even turned into my real name, and instead of Vance I went by Farouk until I moved to New York City at 25.
+My childhood nickname turned into my real name, and instead of Vance I went by Farouk until I moved to New York City at 25.
+I went to school with Lebanese classmates, studied in the Lebanese curriculum (/baccalaureate) through the infamous Brevet exam.
+All my childhood friends were Lebanese, all my childhood memories have Lebanon as the backdrop.

 On the other hand, my family moved to Tel Aviv when I was in college.
 Though I myself am mostly Christian in my beliefs, I am Jewish through my mom’s side, with relatives that died or survived the Holocaust.
-I worked for an American-Israeli investor for several years, where I met lots of Israelis, almost all of whom had served in the IDF and were active reservists.
-I was in Israel on October 7th, saw the missiles in the night sky, and crowded in a bomb shelter.
+I worked for an American-Israeli investor for several years, where I met lots of Israelis, almost all of whom had served in the IDF and are active reservists.
+I’ve befriended people who are active military still.
+Israel is the place I now go to visit during holidays.

-And now, I live in New York City, a place that is both very far and very close to both Lebanon and Israel.
+Today I live in and write this from New York City, a place that is very far and very close to both Lebanon and Israel.
 Sometimes the comfort of American life lulls me away from the realities of the Middle East.
 But on any given day, there is just as much a chance I see Haredi Jews with payot, as a pro-Palestine protest marching down the avenues.

 In recent years, I do not suppose many civilians have looked across both sides of the Lebanese-Israeli border, have been in both Lebanon or Israel, when Lebanon and Israel were at war.
 So I thought I, from my vantage point, might be able to see clearly through the mess of it.